status-im/help.status.im/docs/en/your-profile-and-preferences/customize-community-and-channel-notifications.md

     1. Choose your preferred notification option.

 !!! note
-	You can fine-tune your notifications using exceptions.
-Status provides more advanced ways to configure your exceptions.
+	You can customize notifications for channels in a community using exceptions.
 For more details, check out [Set up and customize notification exceptions][set-up-and-customize-notification-exceptions].

 --8<-- "includes/urls-en.txt"